Gorakhpur–Lokmanya Tilak Terminus Superfast Express

 The 20103 / 20104 Gorakhpur–Lokmanya Tilak Terminus Sant Kabir Dham Superfast Express is a Superfast Express train belonging to Indian Railways that runs between Gorakhpur Junction and Lokmanya Tilak Terminus, Kurla (Mumbai) via Basti in India.
 It operates as train number 20104 from Gorakhpur Junction to Lokmanya Tilak Terminus and as train number 20103 in the reverse direction.
+Now it runs daily between LTT and Azamgarh railway station.

 Coaches

-20103 / 20104 Gorakhpur Junction–Lokmanya Tilak Terminus Sant Kabir Dham Superfast Express presently has 1 AC 2 tier, 4 AC 3 tier, 10 Sleeper class, 4 General Unreserved coaches & 1 Pantry car.
+20103 / 20104 Gorakhpur Junction–Lokmanya Tilak Terminus Sant Kabir Dham Superfast Express presently has one AC 2 tier, four AC 3 tier, ten Sleeper class, four General Unreserved coaches and one Pantry car.
 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-20104 Gorakhpur Junction – Lokmanya Tilak Terminus Sant Kabir Dham Superfast Express covers the distance of 1680 kilometres in 30 hours 5 mins (55.23 km/hr) & 1680 kilometres in 30 hours 5 mins as 20103 Lokmanya Tilak Terminus - Gorakhpur Junction Sant Kabir Dham Superfast Express (56.10 km/hr).
-As the average speed of the train is more than 56 km/hr, its fare includes a Superfast surcharge.
+20104 Gorakhpur Junction – Lokmanya Tilak Terminus Sant Kabir Dham Superfast Express covers the distance of 1680 kilometres in 30 hours 5 mins (55.23 km/h) and 1680 kilometres in 30 hours 5 mins as 20103 Lokmanya Tilak Terminus - Gorakhpur Junction Sant Kabir Dham Superfast Express (56.10 km/h).
+As the average speed of the train is more than 56 km/h, its fare includes a Superfast surcharge.

 It goes via Aishbagh Badshahnagar route without reversing its direction at Lucknow Jn.